 - to give them contextualized instruction and experience in technical communication;

-- to acquaint them with important concepts in engineering ethics, professionalism, teamwork, and sustainability;
+to acquaint students with important concepts in engineering ethics, professionalism, teamwork, sustainability and cultural diversity and inclusion

 - and to bring them into the engineering community here at the University.

 It is a project-based class in which students work in teams and individually to master first-year level technical content in one of the major engineering disciplines and to become competent in the major genres of technical and professional communication.